Kids or Dogs? Who gets the honor....

 Carl

 I also got one last December and was told how wonderful it will be [even though I told mr. j I DID NOT want one].
 I still don't trust it, and the only person who uses it is HIM.
-Otherwise, it just sits under my seat hidden.
-Laughing
+Otherwise, it just sits under my seat hidden. :lol:

 ...and you know what, half the time, it has us going the wrong way, ,and that to me is not trustworthy.
-Having my husband take me somewhere 10 times before I write my written instructions is more reliable Smile Granted, one time I did have a road block that left me totally lost even though the guy told me what I had to do to get back on track, but that's when my phone with a whole list of friends came handy.
-Thankfully they knew where the blue sign with the dead skunk on the road was... b/c that's all I knew.
-Wink
+Having my husband take me somewhere 10 times before I write my written instructions is more reliable :) Granted, one time I did have a road block that left me totally lost even though the guy told me what I had to do to get back on track, but that's when my phone with a whole list of friends came handy.
+Thankfully they knew where the blue sign with the dead skunk on the road was... b/c that's all I knew. ;)

 I always get told by the other half I need to learn how to read a map, and and while I agree...
 I am thankful I already have two boys that know how to get home better than me.
 The 3 yo says "you kill me mom" when I went the wrong way to his school, and the younger one says "bubbles" when we're approaching the road home (that has a waterfall with bubbles).